OPG/Lat Ceph FAQs

-• There is no preparation required for OPG or Lat Cephs.
+There is no preparation required for an OPG or Lat Ceph.

-You will be asked to remove any jewellery or metal items from your head and neck area including hair accessories, dentures and plates.
+You will be asked to remove any jewellery or metal items from your head and neck area including hair accessories, dentures, plates and hearing aids.

-• You will be asked to stand inside the scanner while the scanner moves around your head.
+You will be asked to stand, facing the X-ray machine while part of the machine moves around your head.

 How much will it cost?